wereveal/flatland-site-hugo/content/week-of-prayer-2021.md

 ## Thursday

 Pray for the missionaries and organizations we support through Flatland.
-For more information, go to flatlandchurch.com/the-move.
+[Find out more about the Move.](/the-move)

 ## Friday